ARival/muddyGB-RVL/README.md

 minestones for v1.0:

-* add graphical options menu
-  * enter by pressing key combination

-* fix waveform selection
+* Change options behavior to edit options with only the select key.
+* Fix the Piano to go up and down octaves, and shift around

 * add echo mode to pulse wave
 * add selectable envelopes (volume, pitch and pulse width)